How many times have we said we don’t feel or look our age? When did middle-age sneak into our lives? Where did the years go?

 Back in those days, women didn’t lead lifestyles like they do now, some with powerful jobs, being the bigger bread winner, many working what used to be considered, jobs for only men, or raising a family while carrying a job.
 “We’ve come a long way baby,” as the old cigarette ad used to say.
 (Am I giving away my age?)

-I have to laugh at the many times my sister and me would bring up the subject of our dreaded childhood weekends we were forced to spend at our paternal grandparents’ house.
+I have to laugh at the many times me and my sister would bring up the subject of our dreaded childhood weekends we were forced to spend at our paternal grandparents’ house.
 We’d remark to one another about how even when we were small, our grandmother looked like . . . well, a grandmother.
 We only envision her old from as far back as we can remember.
 But lol, I digress.

 What made me write this post on women then and now was prompted by a conversation I had on the weekend with one of my sister-in-laws.
 She shared a topic of discussion that came up between her and her yoga teacher.
 Her teacher had referred to women in the age group of 40s and 50s as ‘perennials’.
 Have any of you heard this term used before?
 I haven’t.
 But I love it.